What types of rodents are common in South Carolina?

 Rodents spread bacteria like Salmonellosis, which can cause vomiting and diarrhea.

-Mice and rats can introduce parasites such as fleas, mites, and ticks.
+Mice and rats can introduce parasites into your home such as fleas, mites, and ticks.

-Rodents sometimes cause water damage by chewing through pipes.
+Rodents sometimes cause water damage or even flooding issues by chewing through pipes.

 How do rodents get in your home?